IPv6 Packets Header Overview

 Encapsulating Security Payload

 Provides data confidentiality, data authentication, and anti-replay protection for Encapsulated Security Payload (ESP) packets.
-When a packet uses this header, the Next Header value of the previous header must be 50.

 Destination IP Address